Justin Park

 What motivated you to pursue graduate work at UBC?

 I was drawn to the quality of the university and faculty at UBC, as well as the city of Vancouver.
-The supervision I received (from Mark Schaller) was pivotal in launching my career.
+The supervision I received (from Mark Schaller) was exceptional and pivotal in launching my career.

 What did you enjoy the most about your time as a graduate student at UBC?